wine-uoc/lora_simulator/README.md

 *  ``interval``: Transmit interval for each device in milliseconds.
 *  ``position_mode``: Set devices position mode.
 Valid values:
    *  _normal_: devices are placed following a normal distribution.
-   *  _uniform_: devices are placed following an uniform distribution.
+   *  _uniform_: devices are placed following a uniform distribution.
    *  _circle_: devices are placed in a circle around the gateway.
    *  _annulus_: devices are placed in an annulus around the gateway.
 *  ``position_mode_values``: